benschw/horde/README.md

-Once you've run an application with horde, you can see its discovery details at [http://consul.horde/ui](http://consul.horde/ui/#/dc1/services) and the routing details at [http://fabio.horde/routes](http://fabio.horde/routes).
+Once you've run an application with horde, you can see its discovery details at [http://consul.horde/ui](http://consul.horde/ui/#/dc1/services) and its routing details at [http://fabio.horde/routes](http://fabio.horde/routes).